altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 I'm wired for this."
 }
 {
-*Felix nodded.*
+*Felix nodded*
 "F::Hope that you are, if you aren't...
 Well...
 Death would be better - in my opinion...
 I know people like to cling to life...
 But...
 Sometimes - death is better."
-~It was remorseful - hidden pain deep in memory.~ ~Martha waited, Rossin urging her to stay silent and wait.~ ~Finally Felix cleared his thoughts and continued.~ "F::We'll take the red eye out tonight.
+~It was remorseful - hidden pain deep in memory~ ~Martha waited, Rossin urging her to stay silent and wait~ ~Finally Felix cleared his thoughts and continued~ "F::We'll take the red eye out tonight.
 Get whatever you need - not that you need to bring much.
 Until then:"
-*He continued his meal.*
+*He continued his meal*
 "F::Enjoy what this city has to offer.
 You'll be in New York for a long while."
 }
 {
-*Martha set down her empty plate.*
+*Martha set down her empty plate*
-*Then took a bit of artichoke from his.*
+*Then took a bit of artichoke from his*
-*She ate it while Felix watched.*
+*She ate it while Felix watched*
 "F::Have a good meal, I have things to do then."
-*Felix waved, dismissing her,*
+*Felix waved, dismissing her*
 "F::7pm, airport - meet me at the front desk."
 }
 {
-*Martha stood, she paused - and bowed before wandering off.*
-*Rossin followed at her side.*
+*Martha stood, she paused - and bowed before wandering off* *Rossin followed at her side*
-"R::Aye, that was good - going to New York.
+'R::Aye, that was good - going to New York.
-And I'm pretty sure he's not just going to erase you...
+And I am pretty sure he is not just going to erase you...
 He needs you for something...
-But I don't know what"
+But what'
-*She opened the door. *
+*She opened the door*
-~The sun was much too bright - or that restaurant was much too dark.~ ~She couldn't tell.~
+~The sun was much too bright - or that restaurant was much too dark~ ~She couldn't tell~
+~She walked into the sun, suddenly hungry again~
 }
 ## [errors](errors.md)